Fadyazmy/timon-and-pumba/README.md

 - Support at least 3 songs (v4) - DONE
 - Provide initial greeting message (v5) - DONE
 - Chatbot display typing for every message (v6) - DONE (not implemented)
-- Find out how to make the chatbot recognized by FB (v7)
+- Find out how to make the chatbot recognized by FB (v7) - DONE
-- Sing to Timon and Bumpa and they sing back the next sentance! (v8)
-  - Use shazam to recognize song and if see if you can transcribe meaningful audio to text
+- Website for chatbot (v8) - DONE
-- Respond with a variety of (custom made) GIFs, video snippets and text (v9)
+- Respond with a variety of (custom made) GIFs, video snippets and text (v9) - TODO
   - If short response use GIF
-- Chatbot intent / context = which 'hakuna matata' (v10)
+- Chatbot intent / context = which 'hakuna matata' (v10) - TODO
-- Investigate FB NLP if useful (v11)
-- Investigate if multi-threading is needed
-- Analytics for chatbot (v12)
-- Website for chatbot (v13)

 NOTE: This is not affiliated with Disney or the creators of Timon & Pumba in any way.